griffin-php/griffin/README.md

 are locked.

-Bringing to the world of database migrations, you can create migration `Orders` that create table into schema.
-Right after that, other developer create a migration called `Messages` without any dependency from `Orders`.
+Bringing to the world of database migrations, you can create migration `Orders` that creates table into schema.
+Right after that, other developer creates a migration called `Messages` without any dependency from `Orders`.
 Next, you create a migration named `Items` with a foreign key to `Orders`.
 Everything works fine and you deploy them to *stage* environment on friday.